mpriessner/MultiModalSpectralTransformer/README.md

 This project requires significant computational resources:

 - **GPU**: A high-performance GPU is necessary.
-We recommend using an NVIDIA V100 or K80 GPU.
+We recommend using an NVIDIA GPU with CUDA 11.1 support (e.g., NVIDIA V100 or K80).
-- **Memory**: Sufficient RAM to handle large datasets and model training.
+- **Memory**: At least 16GB RAM to handle datasets and model training.
-- **Storage**: Adequate storage space for datasets, model checkpoints, and results.
+- **Storage**: At least 50GB storage space for datasets, model checkpoints, and results.
+- **Python**: Python 3.7.x is required (tested with Python 3.7.12).

-Please ensure your system meets these requirements before proceeding with the installation and usage of MultiModalTransformer.
+Please ensure your system meets these requirements before proceeding with the installation and usage of MultiModalSpectralTransformer.

 ## Software Usage Instructions